-But you can convince your team to let you try nearly anything if you pitch it as an experiment.
+But you can convince your team to let you try anything if you pitch it as an experiment.

 The crucial ingredients are:

 - It needs a defined start and end date

 - It needs to be measurable